schluhm/spotify-downloader/README.md

 On the first run of the script, the script will open a web browser to prompt you to sign in to Google to authenticate your connection with the Youtube API.
 Follow the instructions as prompted.

 Then, the script will prompt you to sign in to Spotify.
-After signing in, you will be directed to a page that cannot be opened because it is some localhost URL.
-You should copy-paste this URL into the Terminal from which you are running the application (i.e. paste it where the terminal demands `Enter the URL you were redireccted to:`).
+After signing in, you will be directed to a page that cannot be opened because it is some localhost-based URL.
+You should copy-paste this URL from your browser into the Terminal from which you are running the application (i.e. paste it where the terminal demands `Enter the URL you were redireccted to:`).
+When you press Enter, the application will begin downloading your songs.

 ### Running Application